Overview

 Program Structure

-Both the SBIR and STTR programs are divided into three phases listed below:
+Both the SBIR and STTR programs are divided into three phases as shown in the illustration below.

 Funding Opportunities